carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The linkage must be one of ``private``, ``internal``, ``linkonce``, ``weak``, ``linkonce_odr``, ``weak_odr``, ``external``.
-Note that some system linkers might not correctly handle dropping a weak symbol that is aliased by a non-weak alias.
+Note that some system linkers might not correctly handle dropping a weak symbol that is aliased.

 Alias that are not ``unnamed_addr`` are guaranteed to have the same address as the aliasee.

+Since aliases are only a second name, some restrictions apply, of which some can only be checked when producing an object file:

-The aliasee must be a definition.
+* The expression defining the aliasee must be computable at assembly time.
+Since it is just a name, no relocations can be used.

-Aliases are not allowed to point to aliases with linkages that can be overridden.
-Since they are only a second name, the possibility of the intermediate alias being overridden cannot be represented in an object file.
+* No alias in the expression can be weak as the possibility of the intermediate alias being overridden cannot be represented in an object file.

+* No global value in the expression can be a declaration, since that would require a relocation, which is not possible.

 .. _namedmetadatastructure: